pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 > wasavi is a clone of vi editor and extends a TEXTAREA element.
 > If you focus TEXTAREA element and press `Ctrl+Enter`, TEXTAREA turns into `vi` editor.

-A browser extension by japanese developers.
-Similar commands as the `Vim` text editor.
+A browser extension wrote by Japanese developers.
+It has similar commands as the `Vim` text editor.

-P.S.: Can anyone tell me what `wasavi` means in japanese?
-I couldn't find an answer...
+P.S.
+Can anyone tell me what `wasavi` means in Japanese?
+I could not find an answer...

 ### Browser (Chrome)